|Back to Back Issues Page|

 Today, every gust of wind is stirring up a flurry of yellow and red leaves.

-When you enter a rabbit show, you want the judge to run his hand over your rabbit and say things like "Excellent flesh condition, coat has extra sheen and is well-conditioned."
+When you show your rabbits, especially in a prestigous show such as the ARBA Convention and Rabbit Show, you want the judge to run his hand over your rabbit and say things like "Excellent flesh condition, coat has extra sheen and is well-conditioned."

 A month before the show is the time to start supplementing your show rabbits daily with a conditioning mix.
 We offer you one proven ‘recipe’ at our Conditioning Rabbits for Show page.